jakeyoos/documents/03_derived_tables.md

 <h2 style="color:rgb(100,81,138)">Understanding Persistence</h2>

 In the example above, the derived table is not being persisted (i.e. "stored") in the database.
 However, persistence is often very useful for improving the performance of derived tables.
-Please read our [Derived Tables](https://docs.looker.com/data-modeling/learning-lookml/derived-tables#adding_persistence) documentation to fully understand this feature.<br /><br />
+Please check out our [advanced tutorials](https://learn.looker.com/projects/advanced_lookml/files/04_persistent_derived_tables.md) or read our [Derived Tables](https://docs.looker.com/data-modeling/learning-lookml/derived-tables#adding_persistence) documentation to fully understand this feature.<br /><br />